sleepy-kittens-404/llm-finetuning-benchmark/ReadMe.md

-The validation-loss curves above make the overfitting pattern visible directly: at 500 samples (left), every method's validation loss bottoms out early then rises; at 5,000 samples (right), all three curves stay close together and rise only gently — far less overfitting with more data.
+The validation-loss curves above make the overfitting pattern visible directly: at 500 samples (left), every method's validation loss bottoms out early then rises; at 5,000 samples (right), all three curves stay close together and rise only gently  far less overfitting with more data.

 ## Anomalies & honest findings

-These are the results that didn't come out clean, reported as-is rather than smoothed over — this is where the actual engineering understanding shows up, not in the tidy numbers.
+These are the results that didn't come out clean, reported as-is rather than smoothed over, this is where the actual engineering understanding shows up, not in the tidy numbers.

 **1. Full fine-tuning silently exceeded physical VRAM.**
 `torch.cuda.max_memory_allocated()` reported ~14.7GB peak usage for full fine-tuning on an 8GB card.
 This is real: recent NVIDIA Windows drivers transparently spill CUDA allocations into system RAM instead of raising an out-of-memory error.
-This explains why full-FT runs were disproportionately slow — system RAM is far slower than VRAM, and every access to the spilled portion pays that cost.
+This explains why full-FT runs were disproportionately slow, system RAM is far slower than VRAM, and every access to the spilled portion pays that cost.
 On a driver/OS without this fallback (or on Linux), the same run would likely have failed outright with an OOM error.